-In 2017, Jonas set of in Cabo da Roca, Portugal to set the World Records for the fastest cycling across Europe and Eurasia.
-Six weeks into the unsupported challenge, he found himself sick, hungry and miserable in the middle of the Siberian wilderness whilst a snowstorm was making his life difficult.
-Despite this, Jonas continued pushing his bike and averaged over 250 km across Far Eastern Russia.
-He arrived in Vladivostok after 64 days – having cycled 14.331 km and setting two new World Records.
+In 2017, I set off in Cabo da Roca, Portugal to set two World Records: first the fastest cycling across Europe and second across Eurasia.
+Six weeks into the unsupported challenge, I was sick, hungry and miserable in the middle of the Siberian wilderness whilst a snowstorm was making my life difficult.
+Despite this, I continued pushing my bike and averaged over 250 km across Far Eastern Russia.
+I arrived in Vladivostok after 64 days – having cycled 14.331 km and setting two new World Records.

-Currently Jonas is training hard for a new World Record attempt in 2018 - it´s going to be further, faster and tougher than anything he has done before.
+Currently I’m training hard for a new World Record attempt in 2020 – it’s going to be further, faster and tougher than anything I have done before.